fixed expenses versus the price of gas

 According to the Oprah Winfrey show, 70 percent of Americans are living paycheck to paycheck.
 How are people making ends meet if the price of gas has gone up?
 If the economy is doing so well, why are people feeling the pinch enough for a slowdown in the housing market?
 According to the Department of Labor, from June 2005 to June 2006 the price of gasoline has gone up 36 percent.

-Sheri is retired, she owns her own home and sold her business three yeras ago.
-Sheri has savings, gets social security and has a part-time job.
+Sheri is retired, she owns her own home and sold her business three years ago.
+Sheri has savings, gets social security, and has a part-time job.
 She should be set, but she is worried about the economy as well and blames it on the price of gas.
-“Im considering buying another car that gets better gas mileage because my truck gets such lousy mileage.
+“I’m considering buying another car that gets better gas mileage because my truck gets such lousy mileage.
 I have to keep my truck to haul my horses”, said Sheri.
 Sheri looked at her wages and over the last year her wages, including social security only had a 3 percent increase.
-She knew she felt the pinch, but she didnt realize that the reason was that because her earnings didnt match the cost of living index increase at 4.3 percent.
+She knew she felt the pinch, but she didn’t realize that the reason was that her earnings didn’t match the cost of living index increase at 4.3 percent.

 Gas is only one log on the fire, but it is the one that seems to have people the most worried.
-One of the analysts I talked to said that it wasnt the price of gas, but the perception that the price of gas wouldnt be coming down.
-It is peoples perception that will affect their spending habit’s.
-Core inflation, interest rates are the biggest reasons that the housing market is in decline.
+One of the analysts I talked to said that it wasn’t the price of gas, but the perception that the price of gas wouldn’t be coming down.
+It is people’s perception that will affect their spending habits.
+Core inflation and interest rates are the biggest reasons that the housing market is in decline.

-According to the Department of Labor, the Cost of Living from June 2005 to June 2006 increased 4.3 percent while the earning and wages increased only 2.8 percent.
-These numbers are the part of the key, says Susan M. Wachter, Professor of Financial Management; Professor of Real Estate, Finance and City and Regional Planning, Wharton, University of Pennsylvania.
-Wachter has written “The Inevitability of Market-Wide Underpriced Risk” (forthcoming 2006) “The American Mortgage in Historical and International Context.”
-(2005) and “Do Cities and Suburbs Cluster?”
+According to the Department of Labor, the Cost of Living from June 2005 to June 2006 increased 4.3 percent while the earnings and wages increased only 2.8 percent.
+These numbers are the part of the key, says Susan M. Wachter, Professor of Financial Management; Professor of Real Estate, Finance, and City and Regional Planning, Wharton, University of Pennsylvania.
+Wachter has written, “The Inevitability of Market-Wide Underpriced Risk” (forthcoming 2006) “The American Mortgage in Historical and International Context.”
+(2005), and “Do Cities and Suburbs Cluster?”
 (1998).

 Wachter commented on the theory, “In the 70s there was stagflation.
-There was inflation and recession and it was 100 percent energy induced.
+There were inflation and recession and it was 100 percent energy induced.
 Today, looking through that lens, energy is a part of the story but a small part of the story.
-There is a loss of confidence in the future strength of the economy and that is energy related.
-The threat is not current, but future as well that contributes to consumer unease.
+There is a loss of confidence in the future strength of the economy and that is energy-related.
+The threat is not current, but in the future as well which contributes to consumer unease.
 There has been an increase in interest rates but also wages are trailing inflation.
-The speculative purchase of homes has to come to it’s own end.
-The main story in energy is in large SUVS and demand for cars.”
+The speculative purchase of homes has to come to its own end.
+The main story in energy is in large SUVs and demand for cars.”

-There are analysts that speculate that gas will goes as low as $2.00 a gallon within the next few months and some that say that gas is only dipping for a short time and then going back up.
-These anaylysts mention economic slowdown, earnings slowdown and globabl uncertainty.
-But for homes, this time around, it is the huge supply of inventory of homes, negative sentiment of buyers and a high level of speculative activity.
+There are analysts that speculate that gas will goes as low as $2.00 a gallon within the next few months and some say that gas is only dipping for a short time and then going back up.
+These analysts mention economic slowdown, earnings slow down, and global uncertainty.
+But for homes, this time around, it is the huge supply of inventory of homes, negative sentiment of buyers, and a high level of speculative activity.
 While the interest rates were low lots of people purchased homes and that boom is over.